"We are no longer doing the same things at the same time in the same places with the same people—and this is ...

 Knox offers you plenty of opportunities to begin exploring the world while still a student.
 Almost 50% of Knox students participate in off-campus study and consider their studies abroad to be the highlight of their college experiences.
 Knox offers several off-campus programs of particular interest to social service students:

 As a student of social service at Knox, you'll have the opportunity to expand your education -- to get that valuable experience you hear so much about -- by completing an internship.
 Internships provide an opportunity to explore and test career options, to gain experiences and skills needed to succeed as a professional, to build a resume, to network and make critical connections, and to experience a work environment.
 More and more employers are looking for college graduates with career-related experience.
-Knox's Center for Career and Pre-Professional Development specializes in helping you find an internship that best matches your goals and interests.
+Knox's Bastian Family Career Center specializes in helping you find an internship that best matches your goals and interests.
 A recent internship in social service by a Knox student was:

 times in the last 7 years